bterwijn/memory_graph/README.md

 ![highlight.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/highlight.png)

 ## 6. Extensions ##
-Different extension are available for types from Python packages.
+Different extensions are available for types from other Python packages.

 ### Numpy ###
 Numpy types `arrray` and `matrix` and `ndarray` can be graphed with the "memory_graph.extension_numpy" extension: